Gynecomastia Healing Process

 At his one year post op all the swelling and bruising is gone and chest healed symmetrically.

-Causes: Asymmetric swelling is the most common side affect you may encounter during the gynecomastia healing process.
+Asymmetric swelling is the most common side effect you may encounter during the gynecomastia healing process.
 There are several factors that can cause this.
-When ever dealing with two's of any body part you are likely to have asymmetric swelling.
+Whenever dealing with pairs of any body part, you are likely to have asymmetric swelling.
 This can be caused by one muscle being stronger or more tense than the other, skin elasticity, more breast tissue on one side, fluid retention from the numbing medication, etc. This is all very normal and will get better as swelling goes down.

-Treatment: Compression is extremely important during the gynecomastia healing process and plays a big part in assisting the swelling and fluid to drain out.
+Compression is extremely important during the gynecomastia healing process and plays a big part in assisting the swelling and fluid to drain out as it promotes proper blood circulation, also helping to prevent blood clots from forming.
 Compression also insures the skin heals nice and flat to the chest wall.
 We also recommend icing for the first 2 weeks following surgery.

 - Chest appears overcorrected

 - Chest indents when flexing muscles or elevating arms